Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 Features/tweaks
 - Added elemental properties to the status menu
-- Make Cyan join the party for Wrexsoul fight
+- Cyan joins the party for Wrexsoul fight
 - Menu opens to equip party in place of auto-optimize routine (Before Cranes, Phunbaba 3, Tentacles and Wrexsoul)
-- Changed quote color and/or enemy flashing before any enemy "reaction
+- Changed quote color and enemy flashing before any enemy "reaction"
 - New Locke scene when leaving Returners Hideout
 - Relm recruitable in Owzer's mansion directly after saving her in the Veldt Cave
 - Added blinking Y button to the status and shop screens
+- Changed Setzer's initial weapon from Darts to Butterfly

 Fixes
 - Cleanup of misc.ips patching